Total Views

 - Custom prompt configuration

-Both require active subscription, additional configuration, and bring-your-own LLM keys for advanced use.
-AI in 2026 is no longer a checkbox feature — it's a sub-product that needs its own engineering attention regardless of which editor you pick.
+Both require active subscriptions, additional configuration, and bring-your-own LLM keys for advanced use cases.
+In 2026, AI inside a WYSIWYG editor is no longer a checkbox — it's a sub-product that needs its own engineering attention.

 This is where most SaaS teams get blindsided.
 Let's be specific.